A Brief History

 The canal was known as the Grand Union (old GUC) and formed a link between the Leicestershire & Northants Union and the Grand Junction canals (GJCco), taking traffic between Nottingham, London and all places in between.
 Ten locks were constructed at Foxton and seven at Watford (Watford refers to Watford Gap in Northamptonshire and should not be confused with Watford in Hertfordshire, which has wide locks).
 Because the Grand Junction Canal company banned wide boats and barges from its tunnels, the Act of Parliament for the old GUC permitted the construction of narrow locks, but stipulated that, in the event of the GJCco removing its ban and promoting its use by barges, the Old GUC would have to widen its locks to accommodate the barges.

 The lock flight at Foxton was built in 1810, and the top summit route opened four years later.
-A trip through the ten locks takes about 45 minutes to ascend/descend the 75 ft rise.
+A trip through the ten locks took about 45 minutes to ascend/descend the 75 ft rise (just under 23m).
 The ten locks consist of two "staircases" of five, located on the Leicester line of the Grand Union Canal, about 5 km west of the Leicestershire town of Market Harborough.
 They are named after the nearby village of Foxton.
 Staircase locks are used where a canal needs to climb a steep hill, and consist of groups of locks which open directly into each other.
 Foxton Locks are the largest flight of such staircase locks on the English canal system.
 Side ponds provide reserves of water for the locks, prevent wastage and speed up traffic.

 The canal from Leicester to Northampton was completed in 1809.
 The Leicestershire and Northamptonshire Union Canal should have gone on to Northampton, but the company had run out of funds and enthusiasm.
 A new Company, the Grand Union Canal Company had been formed to take the canal on to what was then the Grand Junction, but later changed its name to the Grand Union that everyone knows today.
 Ever since we have been the Grand Union Leicester branch, and the last bit of the LNU became the Harborough Arm.